KaiyuWei/chat-box/README.md

 ## Multi-media support

+## button and endpoint for deleting a conversation

+## length limitation of generated token for local deployment

+## message bubbles layout: do not make them to the two sides.

 ## When user click the send button, the button should turn to a "stop" button for terminating the process.

 ## Add real user auth system